 If facilities or their medical personnel fail to provide proper care, and you or a loved one suffered injuries, you may bring lawsuits for medical malpractice and seek the recovery of the damages sustained.

-For example, when negligent post-operative care leads to injuries or even a loved one's untimely death and the standard of care for internal bleeding in Florida's ERs and hospitals was not met, medical centers can face such lawsuits.
+For example, when negligent post-operative care leads to injuries or even a loved one's untimely death and the standard of care for internal bleeding in Florida's ERs and hospitals is not met, medical centers can face such lawsuits.

 When you believe that negligent care caused a loved one's death at a medical facility, a consultation with an experienced medical malpractice law firm in Florida may be advisable.